TannerPerrien/meethue.co/_products/philips-hue-wireless-dimming-kit.md

 title: Philips Hue Wireless Dimming Kit
 excerpt: The perfect pair.
 A clever wireless switch that works directly out of the box and a Philips Hue white lamp.
 No wires, no electrician, no installation needed.
+  Unlike some of the other Hue switches, this switch is powered by a battery.
+Switches like the Tap are powered by human touch and do not require batteries.
 ---